BaoGeist/Island-Mesh-Generation/README.md

 | F20 | Generate all heatmaps (humidity, elevation, resources (**wood only)) | Daniel, Baoze, Alexis | 03.18.2023 | 03.26.2023 | D      |

-## Note that island tests only work if you are in the island directory